Configuration

 ]

-PERMISSIONS: list[Permission] = [Permission.EDIT_SELF, Permission.USE_OIDC]
+PERMISSIONS: list[Permission] = [Permission.EDIT_SELF, Permission.USE_OIDC, Permission.MANAGE_OWN_GROUPS]

 A list of Permission users in the access control will be able to manage.